nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Student requests the list of batchmates with tags.
-2. MassLinkers returns the list of batchmates associated with the particular tags.
+2. Mass Linkers returns the list of batchmates associated with the particular tags.
    \
    Use case ends.

 **Extensions**
 * 1a.
-MassLinkers detects an invalid input.
+Mass Linkers detects an invalid input.
 (No tags specified by the student)
 * 1a1.
-MassLinkers requests for at least one tag to be specified.
+Mass Linkers requests for at least one tag to be specified.
 * 1a2.
 Student inputs new tags.
 * Steps 1a1-1a2 are repeated until input is valid.
   \
   Use case resumes from step 2.
 * *a.
-At any time, Student chooses to close MassLinkers.
+At any time, Student chooses to close Mass Linkers.
     * a1.
-MassLinkers updates the storage file.
+Mass Linkers updates the storage file.
       \
       Use case ends.